 Pedestrian bridge over the Arrayanes River

 Aerial river landscape photography taken with drone in Argentine Patagonia, printed on Hahnemühle high quality paper.
-This aerial nature photography and other abstract aerial photos are limited edition artworks and all of them come with signed certificates of authenticity.
+This aerial nature photography and other abstract aerial photos are limited edition artworks and all of them come with certificate of authenticity.

 This suspension bridge (also known as Pasarela) crosses the Arrayanes River, in the region belonging to Los Alerces National Park, in Chubut, Patagonia Argentina.